-Northcentral University’s Vice President of Academic Affairs, Dr. Heather Frederick, suggests that students who have their eye on a graduate degree in psychology should “think about their dream job, interview people who actually do it for a living, and find out what is needed to succeed - including specific degrees, specializations, practicums or internships.”
+Northcentral University’s Dr. Heather Frederick, Dean, Graduate School, suggests that students who have their eye on a graduate degree in psychology should “think about their dream job, interview people who actually do it for a living, and find out what is needed to succeed - including specific degrees, specializations, practicums or internships.”
 This process will not only open your eyes to new opportunities, but will point you in the right direction when choosing the best specialization for your goals.

 If you’re considering starting your PhD in Psychology, take Dr. Frederick’s advice and spend time researching different areas of the field that interest you.
 Struggling to find a good place to start?
 Take a few minutes to complete this short Psychology Career Quiz from About.com.